-The nutrient-rich fats from animals raised in their natural environments, on their natural diets, are amazing sources of vitamins A, D, and K. These vitamins communicate to your body WHERE to lay down calcium – which keeps bones strong and arteries clear.
+The nutrient-rich fats from animals raised in their natural environments, on their natural diets, are amazing sources of vitamins A, D, and K. These vitamins communicate to your body WHERE to lay down calcium, as this book explains - which keeps bones strong and arteries clear.

-Not only that, but the dietary dogma surrounding saturated fat, cholesterol, and heart disease has been called into question based on an extreme lack of solid evidence.
+Not only that, but as I explore in my extensively-referenced book, the dietary dogma surrounding saturated fat, cholesterol, and heart disease has very little evidence to back it up.
 It now looks like vegetable oils, like canola oil, margarine, soybean oil, and corn oil are the REAL dangers.
-I write about this in my book.
-(It’s all way more fun than it sounds. (wink.))

 2. Good fat doesn’t make you fat.

-And even whole grain pasta, bread and crackers can have that same crash-and-burn affect!
+And even whole grain pasta, bread, and crackers can have that same crash-and-burn affect!
 Why do you think we’ve been told to “eat every few hours” to keep our metabolism going?
 Because politically-correct, fat-free food can cause hunger, energy, and blood sugar dips and spikes that have to be constantly “re-upped.”
-Think a drug addict “coming down” from a high.
-(Yeah, that’s a severe analogy.
-But it works.)
+You come down from the high, and you need to get back up to function.

 That’s not REAL hunger.
 That’s CARBAGE hunger (Carb + Garbage = Carbage.)